rfhs/rfctf-container/readme.md

 ### 02_rfctf-client.start
 This script starts the rfctf-client container which runs the wifi client half of the wifi challenges.
 If uses the virtual wifi cards created by 00_radio_init.start OR physical wifi cards available in the system.

-## The following scripts set up the contestant containers and expect "fixphy.sh", "namespace_fixup.sh", and "rfhs-container-init" to be in the same directory
+## The following scripts set up the contestant containers and expect "fixphy.sh" and "rfhs-container-init" to be in the same directory
 These scripts should not by used for physical games (contestants use their own computers)

 ### 03_pentoo-contestant.start